giltayar/nursery/README.md

 ```

 In the above example, due to the failure of the first task, the Promise.all exits immediately, without waiting
 for the delay task to end.
-Thus, the catch will happen first and output `after Promise.all failed!`, and then
+Thus, the catch happens first and output `after Promise.all failed!`, and then
-**sometime in the future, wihout us having any control about it**, the other task will end.
+**sometime in the future, wihout us having any control about it**, the other task ends.

 What happened if the other task failed?
 Can we do anything about it?
 Nope.
 It silently fails.
 We lost control over it.